 - Water Bottle: cutting down on the waste and cost of individually bought bottled beverages should be considered mission critical.

 - Water Pitcher: I drink a lot more tap water (vs pricier alternatives) if it comes nearly ice cold from the refrigerator versus from the tap.
-A simple water pitcher does the trick.
+A simple pitcher does the trick.
 If you prefer a filtered pitcher, this is a good option.

-- GE Water Filtration System: if your water smells or tastes not so great, and that is preventing you from drinking it, get a system like this.
+- Water Filtration System: if your water smells or tastes not so great, and that is preventing you from drinking it, get a system like this.

 - Woodbridge Dual Flush, Water-Saving Toilet: this toilet has an option of 1.0 gallon or 1.6 gallon flush – depending on… you know.
 This toilet could save you tens of thousands of gallons of water over its lifetime.

-Food & Other Consumer Goods Waste Reduction
+Food & Other Consumer Goods Savings

 - Reusable Grocery Bags: plastic bags are a scourge on this planet – many states are starting to ban them altogether.
 And paper bags are resource intensive.
 Reusable bags are stronger, bigger, and can last a lifetime.
 Many grocery stores are now giving discounts per bag used if you bring your own.
 You’ll quickly make your money back, have a better experience, and reduce your impact.